Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Large-sample distribution of the logrank statistic

 where $D_e(t)$ and $D_c(t)$ denote the accumulated number of events in the experimental and control arm by calendar time $t$.
 Since $E(D_e(t_d)) + E(D_c(t_d)) = d$ in event-driven trials, it follows that

 Rubinstein's approximation therefore implies that power is maximized when the expected number of events at the end of the trial is equal across treatment arms.

-To gain some intuition as to how this conclusion compares to Schoenfeld's and Freedman's, suppose $A \sim \mbox{Uni}(r)$ and $L \sim \mbox{Exp}(\eta)$.
-That is, accrual and dropout follow uniform and exponential distributions.
+To gain some intuition as to how this conclusion compares to Schoenfeld's and Freedman's, suppose that accrual follows a uniform distribution and that dropout in both arms follows an exponential distribution with rate $\eta$.
 We show in Appendix \ref{app1} that

 and

 Thus, for extremely short trials (i.e., $t_d \approx 0$), the ratio of events contributed by each arm is approximately $\phi e^{\theta}$ and balance of events at the end of trial can be achieved by setting $\phi = e^{-\theta}$.
 Meanwhile for long trials with almost every patient observing an event (i.e., $E(D(t_d)) \approx E(D(\infty))$ and $\eta \approx 0$), the ratio of events contributed by each arm is approximately $\phi$ and balance of events at the end of trial can be achieved by setting $\phi = 1$.
 Taken together, one may consider Equation (\ref{eq:rubinstein}) as lying somewhere between Equations (\ref{eq:schoenfeld}) and (\ref{eq:freedman}) depending on the trial duration and dropout rate.